sdetweil/MMM-Config/README.md

    this will create a form with all the fields defined as specified, BUT the usage (list of choices, ...) may not be correct

-3. MMM-Config provides a command to generate the entire module schema/form/value contents that can be customized this porovides the form developer with the ability to make a good use of text and field usage for a better user experience
+3. MMM-Config provides a command to generate the entire module schema/form/value contents that can be customized this provides the form developer with the ability to make a good use of text and field usage for a better user experience

 ```
   create_form_for_module.sh (or .cmd on windows)  modulename